techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_03/Exercise_03.md

 	```sh
 	java -jar CPIPkgClient-1.0.0-shaded.jar "CPL265-Maintenance Scenario with SAP Cloud Platform Integration.zip"
 	```
-	The command is executed and it generates a file named *CPL265-IntegrationFlowXX.zip* where **XX** is you group number
+	The command is executed and it generates a file named *CPL265-IntegrationFlowXX.zip* where **XX** is you workstation ID
 	>NOTE: don't care about the "error in opening zip file"

 	![](images/004.png)